Weetamoo: Legacy

 Weetamoo/Wattimore appears in Mary Rowlandson's The Captivity and Restoration of Mrs. Mary Rowlandson.
+In 1676, Weetamoo and her husband Quinnapin, the sachem of Narragansett, attacked a colonial settlement in Lancaster, Massachusetts in which they took Rowlandson as captive.
+It was during her captivity that Rowlandson interacted with Weetamoo and provided a narrative of her.
+However, Rowlandson's narrative includes multiple misunderstandings on Weetamoo's political power.
+During her time in captivity, Rowlandson considered Weetamoo as only one of Quinaapin's three wives with no political power of her own.
+This was due to Rowlandson's own puritan beliefs in terms of gender and women's roles.

-In 1676, Weetamoo and her relative Quinnapin, the sachem of Narragansett, attacked a colonial settlement in Lancaster, Massachusetts.
-Rowlandson, who was captured and held by Quinnapin for three months, left a vivid description of Weetamoo's appearance as well as personality:
+Nevertheless, Rowlandson, who was captured and held by Quinnapin for three months, left a vivid description of Weetamoo's appearance as well as her personality:

 A severe and proud dame she was, bestowing every day in dressing herself neat as much time as any of the gentry of the land: powdering her hair, and painting her face, going with necklaces, with jewels in her ears, and bracelets upon her hands.
 When she had dressed herself, her work was to make girdles of wampum and beads.

+Only women of rank were allowed to produce "Girdles of wampom and beads", and Weetamoo's production of these items reinforced her status.
+Wampum belts would be strung together with shells and were often used among Native Americans to deliver messages accompanied by speeches.
+Under Algonquian culture, Wampum and beads represented wealth and power.
+To Rowlandson, they were accessories that Weetamoo used as part of a feminized ritual that showed her vanity.
+Additionally, by labeling Weetamoo as a dame, Rowlandson sought to ridiculice Native American women and their attempt to fit the image of aristocratic women and European fashion.